Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 Gabe raised his eyebrow.
 “Somehow I bet Bozo didn’t.
 We’d better find ‘em quick.”

-They turned back to the East, but barely made it twenty strides before possibly the worst sound Gabe could have heard in the circumstances reached their ears---kids, giggling.
+They turned back to the East, but barely made it twenty strides before possibly the worst sound Gabe could have heard in the circumstances reached their ears - kids, giggling.

 There were four of them gathered on the trail with a soccer ball, pointing at something in the bushes and chattering excitedly among themselves.
 They looked up when they heard the adults coming and immediately tried to pretend they were angelic figures of purity and virtue and that *nothing was funny at all.* They weren’t very good actors.